China Urges Hui to Tap Wealth; Firms to Repay: Evergrande Update

 One of California’s Wealthiest Counties Could Run Out of Water Next Summer

-The National Development and Reform Commission, which oversees foreign debt issuance, called on companies to “optimize their foreign debt structure” to raise funds, and said it will continue to meet firms’ “reasonable needs” for the rollover of foreign debt and repayment, according to a statement late Tuesday following a meeting with key industries.
-The statement didn’t name companies.
+Officials from the National Development and Reform Commission and the State Administration of Foreign Exchange told developers at a meeting in Beijing on Tuesday that they must make payments on time if possible, according to people familiar with the matter.
+Any developer that can’t meet its debt obligations must inform regulators immediately, the people said.

+Meanwhile, Hui -- who has collected more than $7 billion in dividends from the company over the last 12 years -- is facing pressure to dig into own resources to ease the credit crunch at the embattled developer.
+His associate also pledged a house in Hong Kong as collateral for a loan.

 China has clamped down on the indebted real estate sector, making it difficult for developers to refinance as they face falling home prices and sales.
-Multiple developers have defaulted this month, although Evergrande made a coupon payment last week before a grace period expired.
+Multiple developers have defaulted this month, although Evergrande made a coupon payment last week.

 Key Developments: